A novel approach to the giant component fluctuations: Introduction and main results

 A recent analysis by Bhamidi et al.~\cite{Bhamidi2024} of inhomogenous random graphs in the sub-critical and super-critical regimes relies on multi-type branching processes and stochastic analysis on Banach spaces.
 In the Erd\H{o}s-R\'enyi random graph case, their analysis provides an infinite dimensional functional central limit theorem for the sequence of densities of components of any given size.
 The limiting process is described as a solution of a stochastic differential equation.
 As a consequence, Bhamidi et al.~obtain in \cite[Theorem 3.11]{Bhamidi2024} the joint functional central limit theorem for the following three key quantities in the super-critical regime: the number of connected components, the size of the giant and the number of surplus edges in the giant component.

-We think that the joint fluctuations of these three key quantities can also be obtained using the here presented approach.
+We think that the joint fluctuations of at least the last two quantities can also be obtained using the here presented approach.
 Indeed, it was recently shown that simultaneous breadth-first walks plus auxiliary randomness encode the dynamics of multiplicative coalescent with surplus edge counts (cf.\ \cite{Corujo_Limic_2023a}), thus enabling the study of the augmented multiplicative coalescents of Bhamidi et al.\ \cite{bhamidietal2} via natural and stronger tools.
 This insight suggests that the method we use to prove Theorem \ref{thm:enriquez} and Theorem \ref{thm:barely-critical} could be extended to encompass the fluctuations in the number of surplus edges.
 In an ongoing project with Nathana\"el Enriquez and Gabriel Faraud we explore this research direction and one of our goals is to obtain a simple description of the joint scaling limit (as specified in \cite[Theorem 3.11]{Bhamidi2024}).